awsdocs/amazon-eks-user-guide/doc_source/cost-monitoring.md

 # Cost monitoring<a name="cost-monitoring"></a>

+Cost monitoring is an essential aspect of managing your Kubernetes clusters on Amazon EKS\.
+By gaining visibility into your cluster costs, you can optimize resource utilization, set budgets, and make data\-driven decisions about your deployments\.
+Amazon EKS provides two cost monitoring solutions, each with its own unique advantages, to help you track and allocate your costs effectively:

+**AWS Billing split cost allocation data for Amazon EKS** — This native feature integrates seamlessly with the AWS Billing Console, allowing you to analyze and allocate costs using the same familiar interface and workflows you use for other AWS services\.
+With split cost allocation, you can gain insights into your Kubernetes costs directly alongside your other AWS spend, making it easier to optimize costs holistically across your AWS environment\.
+You can also leverage existing AWS Billing features like Cost Categories and Cost Anomaly Detection to further enhance your cost management capabilities\.
+For more information, see [Understanding split cost allocation data](https://docs.aws.amazon.com/cur/latest/userguide/split-cost-allocation-data.html) in the AWS Billing User Guide\.

+**Kubecost** — Amazon EKS supports Kubecost, an open source cost monitoring tool optimized for AWS\.
+Kubecost offers a feature\-rich, Kubernetes\-native approach to cost monitoring, providing granular cost breakdowns by Kubernetes resources, cost optimization recommendations, and out\-of\-the\-box dashboards and reports\.
+As an open source tool, Kubecost benefits from a vibrant community actively contributing to its development and offering support through various channels\.
+Kubecost also retreives accurate pricing data by integrating with the AWS Cost and Usage Report, ensuring you get a precise view of your Amazon EKS costs\.
+Learn how to [Install Kubecost](#install-kubecost-procedure)\.

+## AWS Billing — Split Cost Allocation<a name="cost-monitoring-aws"></a>

+**Cost monitoring using AWS split cost allocation data for Amazon EKS**
+You can use AWS split cost allocation data for Amazon EKS to get granular cost visibility for your Amazon EKS clusters\.
+This enables you to analyze, optimize, and chargeback cost and usage for your Kubernetes applications\.
+You allocate application costs to individual business units and teams based on Amazon EC2 CPU and memory resources consumed by your Kubernetes application\.
+Split cost allocation data for Amazon EKS gives visibility into cost per Pod, and enables you to aggregate the cost data per Pod using namespace, cluster, and other Kubernetes primitives\.
+The following are examples of Kubernetes primitives that you can use to analyze Amazon EKS cost allocation data\.
++  Cluster name
++  Deployment
++  Namespace
++  Node
++  Workload Name
++  Workload Type

+For more information about using split cost allocation data, see [Understanding split cost allocation data](https://docs.aws.amazon.com/cur/latest/userguide/split-cost-allocation-data.html) in the AWS Billing User Guide\.

+### Set up Cost and Usage Reports<a name="task-cur-setup"></a>

+You can turn on Split Cost Allocation Data for EKS in the Cost Management Console, AWS Command Line Interface, or the AWS SDKs\.

+Use the following for *Split Cost Allocation Data*:

+1. Opt in to Split Cost Allocation Data\.
+For more information, see [Enabling split cost allocation data](https://docs.aws.amazon.com/cur/latest/userguide/enabling-split-cost-allocation-data.html) in the AWS Cost and Usage Report User Guide\.

+1. Include the data in a new or existing report\.

+1. View the report\.
+You can use the Billing and Cost Management console or view the report files in Amazon Simple Storage Service\.

+## Kubecost<a name="cost-monitoring-kubecost"></a>

 Amazon EKS supports Kubecost, which you can use to monitor your costs broken down by Kubernetes resources including Pods, nodes, namespaces, and labels\.
 As a Kubernetes platform administrator and finance leader, you can use Kubecost to visualize a breakdown of Amazon EKS charges, allocate costs, and charge back organizational units such as application teams\.
 You can provide your internal teams and business units with transparent and accurate cost data based on their actual AWS bill\.
 Moreover, you can also get customized recommendations for cost optimization based on their infrastructure environment and usage patterns within their clusters\.
 For more information about Kubecost, see the [https://guide.kubecost.com](https://guide.kubecost.com) documentation\.

 Amazon EKS provides an AWS optimized bundle of Kubecost for cluster cost visibility\.
 You can use your existing AWS support agreements to obtain support\.